Frequently Asked Questions

 Nominations are a highly decentralized process as they can be originated from several different sources such as a department/college awards committee, a colleague at Iowa State University or another institution or from a central point of contact such as the Office of the Senior Vice President and Provost.

 Yes, we want to celebrate your success!
-Please send an email to your department chair and copy your college communicator and the honors and awards coordinator email@example.com.
+Please send an email to your department chair and copy your college communicator and the Faculty Recognition Director, Kirsten Abel, email@example.com.

-Contact the honors and awards coordinator firstname.lastname@example.org or your department or college awards committee.
+Contact the Faculty Recognition Director, Kirsten Abel, firstname.lastname@example.org or your department or college awards committee.
 Guidelines for nominations vary widely depending on the body administering the award.